YoeriNijs/ViennaCMS/README.md

 # ViennaCMS
-A mightily simple blog system based on the Fatfree framework.
+A mightily simple blog system that is based on the powerful Fatfree microframework.
 At the moment for demonstration purposes only.
 In order to use this in a production environment, you have to implement some functionalities yourself.

 This basic blog system uses the following techniques in order to display awesome content to the world:
   * [Fatfree](https://fatfreeframework.com)